 - onsite interview

-- a mandatory bootcamp over 2 days (where we assess role-playing ability as well as communication skills)
+- a mandatory bootcamp (where we assess role-playing ability as well as communication skills)

 After these have been completed, our Program Coordinators will make a final assessment of suitability before deciding who should be hired.

 If you wish to become a Standardized Patient, please complete the online Standardized Patient Application Form.
 Once submitted, you may be contacted.

 No. You can be a very good Standardized Patient without ever have acted on stage or screen.
 All training is provided, however, you must be comfortable performing in front of a small group.